sustrik/ribosome/README.md

 end
 ```

-Note that the root of the input JSON is available as JSON object (JSON class is
+Note that the root node of the JSON input is available as JSON object
-defined by 'json' gem) called 'root'.
+(JSON class is defined by 'json' gem) called 'root'.

 While JSON is nice and concise, in the case where you need to supply whole
-blocks of code in the input file, XML fares better:
+blocks of code via the input file, XML fares better:

 ```
 <root>
     <function name="foo">
         printf ("foo");
         printf ("\n");
     </end>
     <function name="bar">
         printf ("bar");
         printf ("\n");
     </end>
 </root>
 ```

-The script can access the root of the XML input as REXML::Element object
+The script can access the root node of the XML input as REXML::Element object
 called 'root':

 ```